“80% of businesses believe they provide excellent customer service, but only 8% of customers agree.” (Forbes)

 Greeting description: a smaller text that will appear right below the greeting.
 Use this space to encourage your visitor to chat.
 Something like: "We want to make using edrone effective and enjoyable.
 We will gladly answer all your questions."

-Call to Action button text: this is the button that will trigger the conversation.
-Write something like: "Chat with us!"
+Call to Action button text: this is the button which will start the conversation when it is clicked by the user.
+Write something like: "Let's chat!"

 When you're done with this section, your chat will look something like this:

 Click on the User identification & email collection tab to continue.

 In this tab, you will set up the what will be shown right after the user's first contact.

 You have three choices for collecting user's name and email:

 Always: before the user can begin chatting with your agent, he or she will have to leave their name and email.
 This extra step reduces, on average, about 30% of chat interactions.
 But that's the option we recommend, because it will allow you to contact the user by email afterwards, for example answering their question even after they have left your website.